-Children Subject to Kiddie Tax Child's unearned income (investment-type income) was more than \$2,200.
+Children Subject to Kiddie Tax

+Child's unearned income (investment-type income) was more than \$2,700.
 At least one of the child's parents was alive at the end of the tax year.
 The child is required to file a tax return for the year.
-The child does not file a joint tax return for the year. • The child meets one of the following age requirements: Under Age 18 Kiddie Tax applies Age 18 Kiddie Tax applies unless the child provided more than half of his or her own support with earned income.
-Full-Time Students Ages 19-23 Kiddie Tax applies unless the child provided more than half of his or her own support with earned income.
+The child does not file a joint tax return for the year.

+• The child meets one of the following age requirements:

+Under Age 18 Kiddie Tax applies

+Age 18 Kiddie tax applies unless the child's earned income was more than half of his or her support.

+Full-Time Students Ages 19-23

 Age is determined on January 1.

 Unearned income.
 Unearned income is generally all income other than earned income.
-It includes investment-type income such as taxable interest, dividends, capital gains (including capital gain distributions), rents, royalties, taxable Social Security benefits, pension and annuity income, taxable scholarship and fellowship grants not reported on Form W-2, unemployment compensation, alimony, and unearned income received as the beneficiary of a trust.
+It includes investment-type income such as taxable interest, dividends, capital gains (including capital gain distributions), rents, royalties, taxable Social Security benefits, pension and annuity income, taxable scholarship and fellowship grants not reported on Form W-2, unemployment compensation, taxable alimony, and unearned income received as the beneficiary of a trust.
 Unearned income includes amounts produced by assets the child obtained with earned income (such as interest on a savings account into which the child deposited wages).